-Barack And Michelle Obama Exchange Mushy Valentines Day Twitter Messages
+Barack And Michelle Obama Exchange Mushy Valentine’s Day Twitter Messages

 Meanwhile, Malia Obama is hard at work in New York City with a new internship with the Harvey Weinstein Company.

 According to Vanity Fair, Michelle and Barack exchanged messages on Valentine’s Day last year.
-Barack’s mushy surprise came by way of the Ellen Show.
+Barack’s mushy surprise came by way of The Ellen DeGeneres Show.

 “I’m going to make you some zucchini bread and then spread out some vegetables on a plate, just the way you like it.
 Somebody call the Situation Room, ’cause things are about to get hot.”